shellytalis/policy-model-tutorial/index.md

 You can find our source files in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).

-**Pay Attention!** You need to put the js file in the same folder as the html file.
+**Pay Attention!** You need to put the js files in the same folder as the html file.

 >In case of **_policy-models-default_** it will be like this: `policyModelsDefault.js`, `connection.js`, `textAssets.js`